The link to Raven Radio is here.

 When mom was dying and I was flying back from Europe, Brian played her some of the stories while they were waiting for me.
 Mom said “Oh, Richard’s here,” and died.
 I missed seeing Mom by three hours but she thought I was there, and for her, that was enough.
 The last thing Mom heard was a story from the Battery Exchange.

-When one listener who started listening when she was a young girl called me on changes in the stories from year to year.
+One listener, who started listening when she was a young girl, called me out on changes in the stories from year to year.
 As she got older she realized that stories needed to change, to take on lives of their own.
 So this Christmas Eve my Christmas stories get another run.
-They will be the same, they will be different, the facts may change but the truth remains.
+They will be the same, they will be different, the facts may change, or my memory of those facts, but the truth remains.
 I also hope they’re entertaining.

 And new memories keep resurfacing.
-Last year my Aunt Janice went into a long term care facility.
-This April she died of COVID-19.
+In 2019 my Aunt Janice, a great storyteller herself, went into a long term care facility.
+In April, 2020 she died of COVID-19.
 I got several boxes of family memorabilia and some of the items, including holiday noise makers and two lumps of coal carved into little animals that occasionally appeared in our Christmas stockings.
-They will make it onto the 2020 Battery Exchange.
+They made it onto the 2020 Battery Exchange and revisions continue as I digest the papers and artifacts.
 They bring back memories of old stories tucked so far back into my memory banks that I may have to stretch my imagination to make them radio worthy.

 Please add your own stories on Christmas Eve by calling (907) 747-5877.
-The show goes to air at 6:30 PM.
-I’ll open the phones around 7:00 so members of the Sitka Diaspora in tome zones to the East of Sitka can participate.
+The show goes to air at 7″00 PM.
+I’ll open the phones around 7:30 so members of the Sitka Diaspora in tome zones to the East of Sitka can participate.
 I’ll open them again sometime after 10 PM for more candid conversations about Santa and what he did or didn’t leave.
-Or if you can’t call, please leave your Christmas Greetings on the Battery Exchange Facebook Page.
+Or if you can’t call, please leave your Christmas Greetings by messaging the Battery Exchange Facebook Page or email the Battery Exchange at [email protected].

 To see posts from Christmas Markets in Europe and elsewhere, including Sitka, please Click here.